-- Of African, Hispanic, Asian, or Aboriginal origin.
+- Those of African, Hispanic, Asian, or Aboriginal origin

-2. Check you BP and keep a log
+2. Check your BP and keep a log

 Hypertension is the 2nd leading cause of CKD.
 It important for you to know you definition of normal BP, pre-hypertension and hypertension.

 When asked, most people think their BP is “normal.”